adityaax/unfriendly-bugbounty-programs/README.md

 Alternatively, you can submit a pull request adding your case to the `programs/` folder following the contribution guidelines.

+## 🕵️‍♂️ Prefer to Stay Anonymous?
+If you don't want to reveal your identity while submitting a report, you can email me directly.
+I will list your report under Anonymous, but only for legit and verified submissions.

 ## 🙌 Contributors

 Special thanks to the following people for their valuable issue reports and suggestions: